-Whenever I cook chickpeas I soak and boil an entire packet even if I need only ¼ of it.
-I freeze the remaining cooked chickpeas and used them either for making hummus again or for cooking other dishes like this Roasted Beetroot with Crisp Chickpeas on Greek Yogurt or this Vegan Zucchini Cashew Green Curry with Chickpeas.
-Or you could make this Vegan Apple and Chickpea Curry with Coconut Milk or this Broccoli Chickpea Soup with Turmeric and Sriracha Sauce.
+- Whenever I cook chickpeas, I soak and boil an entire packet, even if I only need ¼ of it.
+I freeze the remaining cooked chickpeas and use them either for making the spread again or for cooking other dishes like this Beetroot with Crisp Chickpeas or this Easy Zucchini Curry.
+Or you could make this Apple and Chickpea Curry or this Broccoli Chickpea Soup.

 For more information on turmeric and its health benefits, have a look at this article: Health Benefits and Uses For Turmeric Paste.